The Secret Links Between Keanu Reeves, UFOs & Polish Sci-Fi

 While you may think the alien explanation for Keanu Reeves’s love of Kujawsko-Pomorskie might strain the truth a little bit, it's important to remember that the power of any hypothesis is that it remains a hypothesis unless proven otherwise.
 So while I await Keanu’s confession, I kept looking for more alien presence in Poland, and the first area I investigated was the literature of my mother tongue.

-One of the 20th century’s most prominent futurologists, Lem wrote science-fiction which was translated into more than 40 languages.
-And surprise surprise, he was also one of leading authors writing for a cultural review for Kujawsko-Pomorskie (called Kwartalnik Artystyczny: Kujawy i Pomorze).
+One of the 20th century’s most prominent futurologists, Lem wrote science-fiction which was translated into more than forty languages.
+And surprise surprise, he was also one of leading authors writing for a cultural review for Kujawsko-Pomorskie (Kwartalnik Artystyczny: Kujawy i Pomorze).
 Coincidence?

 Solaris, his most recognised novel, was adapted into a movie twice, so we can be pretty certain that Mr Reeves likes it, all the more so since a bunch of his Hollywood buddies were in the more recent one.
 We can definitely entertain the hope that George Clooney would have discussed Solaris with Keanu.
 Who knows, the famous actors perhaps even discussed Lem’s most poignant passage: